-New paragraph 9C(2)(b) enables an arrangement to provide that the ownership of medical and surgical aids and appliances (including hearing aids) may vest in the relevant State, Territory or body corporate.
+New paragraph 9C(2)(b) enables an arrangement to provide that the ownership of medical and surgical aids and appliances may vest in the relevant State, Territory or body corporate.
 This is a practical consideration since it is envisaged that those bodies will assume responsibility for maintaining, repairing, recycling and auditing the items in question.